 S – Static system check (24 months)

-AV1ATES is a system of reminders on the necessary inspection and maintenance tasks for keeping an aircraft airworthy.
-That is to say, the AVIATES acronym reminds us of the essential checks that must be performed before taking an aircraft into flight.
+That is to say, the AVIATES acronym reminds us of the important checks that must be performed before taking an aircraft into flight.

 5. NWKRAFT (Flight Planning)